Professionalism Policies and Procedures

 Self-Reporting Chemical Dependence or Abuse

-College of Pharmacy students who suspect that they may be chemically dependent on or abusing a substance are encouraged to voluntarily report themselves to the Associate Dean for Student Affairs and Diversity.
+College of Pharmacy students who suspect that they may be chemically dependent on or abusing a substance are encouraged to voluntarily report themselves to the Associate Dean for Student Affairs.
 The student will be referred to the South Carolina Recovering Professionals Program (SCRPP) and may also be referred to the USC Student Health Services Counseling and Psychiatry Office.
 Any costs associated with treatment are the responsibility of the student.
 Students referred to SCRPP or USC Student Health Services Counseling and Psychiatry Office will be required to sign a statement of consent allowing the COP to contact the recovery or counseling program to verify that the student has sought the service, as well as discuss appropriate recommendations for potential re-entry into the COP (if the student is on a leave of absence or suspended).
 Students who refuse to seek treatment as advised or give consent for SCRPP and/or USC Counseling and Psychiatry Services to discuss progress/recommendations with the COP Dean’s Office will be subject to the procedures outlined in the section below titled “Drug Screening Based on Suspicion of Chemical Impairment Dependence, and/or Abuse”.
 The COP Dean’s office may immediately suspend a student from participating in experiential rotations if risk is posed to patient or public safety.

 Drug Screening Based on Suspicion of Chemical Impairment, Dependence, and/or Abuse

 All COP faculty, staff, and students have the professional responsibility to report cases when they reasonably suspect a student to be chemically impaired, dependent, or abusing substances.
-The Associate Dean for Student Affairs and Diversity should be notified in those cases where student impairment is suspected.
+The Associate Dean for Student Affairs should be notified in those cases where student impairment is suspected.
 Conduct that may suggest chemical impairment includes but is not limited to:

 • a decline in academic performance